-Other types of assistive technology (AT) are becoming available from local authorities and health services or through private sources.
+Other types of assistive technology (AT) are available from local authorities and health services or through private sources.
 These include telecare and telehealth.
 The provision of Telecare and Telehealth might overlap.
-The DLF has information about personal alarm systems.
+Living Made Easy has information about personal alarm systems.